Robinlovelace/atumTestYork/README.md

 OSM.
 These datasets typically have pont and polygon geometries and numerous features that can feed into trip generation models, a subsection of the enxt section.

+There are currently datasets representing origins and destinations in this repo, something that may change in the future.

 # Processing steps